NethermindEth/Paprika/docs/design.md

 #### Root page

 The `RootPage` is a page responsible for holding all the metadata information needed to query and amend data.
-It consist of:
+It consists of:

 1. batch id - a monotonically increasing number, identifying each batch write to the database that happened
 1. block information including its number and the hash